leavez/Mappable/README.md

     let time: Date

     init(map: Mapper) throws {
-        number = try map.from("flight_number")
+        number = try map.from("id")
         time   = try map.from("time")
     }
 }
-// let f = Flight(JSONString: json)
+// Flight(JSONString: json)
 ```

 ## Features

-- JSON to objects with just mapping relationships
+- JSON to object by just specifying mapping relationships
-- Optimized for Immutable and Optional
+- Optimized for immutable and optional
 - Compatible types conversion : e.g. a Int property could be initialized with String value
 - Nested key path support

 ## Why Another?

 Most JSON to model libraries cannot handle immutable property initialization well.
-They require to declare properties with `var` and nullable types, which breaks the sprint of Swift and leads to bad code.
-Mappable give a simple solution to this problems.
+They require to declare properties with `var` and nullable types, which break the sprint of Swift and lead to bad code.
+Mappable was born for solving this problem.

 ### compared with others

 #### Codable

-GOOD: Codable is native in Swift, need no mapping relationships,  and spport 2-direction conversion. ( support immutable too)
+pros: Codable is native in Swift, need no mapping relationships, and spport 2-direction conversion. (support immutable too)

-BAD: Doesn't support inherent class.
+cons: Doesn't support inherent class.

 #### HandyJSON

-GOOD: HandyJSON needs no mapping relationships, and support 2-direction conversion (JSON to model, model to JSON).
+pros: HandyJSON needs no mapping relationships, and support 2-direction conversion (JSON to model, model to JSON).

-BAD: Doesn't support immutable
+cons: Doesn't support immutable properies.

 #### ObjectMapper

 Mappable is highly inspired by ObjectMapper.
 You could tread Mappable as an improved version of `ImmutableMappable` in ObjectMapper.

-GOOD:  2-direction conversion
+pros:  2-direction conversion

-BAD: Doesn't support immutable very well: 1) cannot handle optional conveniently.
+cons: Doesn't support immutable very well: 1) cannot handle optional conveniently.
 2)  doesn't support of compatible types conversion, which fall the whole object for every small mal-format in JSON.
 Also missing support for some combinations of types.

 #### SwiftyJSON